Targets¶

 Please see kite’s documentation for insights into the pre-processing methods.

-¶The InSAR scenes are identified by their kite
+kite_scenes¶The InSAR scenes are identified by their kite

-:¶Optimisation for a 2D offset plane in each InSAR scene.
+scene_id.
+Scenes can be explicitly selected, or the wildcard*allcan be used.optimise_orbital_ramp:¶Optimisation for a 2D offset plane in each InSAR scene.
 This will compensate tradeoffs between the earthquake signal and uncorrected trends in the unwrapped surface displacements.
 The slopes of

-are given in \(\frac{m}{m}\), the offset in \(m\) - these parameters have to be tuned with touch.
+ramp_northandramp_eastare given in \(\frac{m}{m}\), the offset in \(m\) - these parameters have to be tuned with touch.

 GNSS campaign targets¶

-configuration¶- !grond.GNSSCampaignTargetGroup
+GNSSTarget configuration¶- !grond.GNSSCampaignTargetGroup

 normalisation_family: gnss_target